What exercises for wight loss to do if i have weak knees?

 But good advice is key.
 Everybody's different.

-try cycling its non impact
+try cycling its non impact0

 I also have a knee Injury, my doctor said I'm the youngest candidate he's seen for total knee replacement surgery.
 I don't do much exercise at home, I prefer the gym.
-But at home I use kettlebells and just improvise if a certain move puts too much stress on my knee
+But at home I use kettlebells and just improvise if a certain move puts too much stress on my knee0

 Elipticals are amazing and very easy on your knee.
 If you have some money to purchase one, you can watch TV and use the eliptical all at the same time without much effort.
 As your knee strengthens to slow movement on it (give it time), then increase your speed slowly.
 The impact is off of your knees and has really helped me to at least walk distances without my knee killing and swelling up to twice it's usual size after long days on my legs.